tnichols217/notes/CSDS 391/Textbook/6 - Adversarial Search.md

 - **Iterative deepening**, then rank possible options and explore the best first
 - **Transposition Table**, store result of states so that in case another path leads to the same state no recalculation is needed

-### Types of Strategies

-#### Type A Strategy

-A strategy that searches wide and picks the best option based on a utility function from searching those ply

-#### Type B Strategy

-A strategy that follows the most promising line as deep as possible